 5 Axis Robot Arm

 My final project is a 5 axis serial manipulator arm.
 It uses stepper motors with gearboxes and belt reductions for greater torque, and 3d printed links for the majority of the structural components.
-It is controlled by LinuxCNC running the genserkins module on a Raspberry Pi 4 sending commands via a custom program to a Pico 2W running custom firmware, which then calculates the number of steps needed to reach the commanded position given the steps per rotation.
+It is controlled by LinuxCNC running the genserkins module on a desktop computer sending commands via a custom program to a Pico 2W running custom firmware, which then calculates the number of steps needed to reach the commanded position given the steps per rotation.
 LinuxCNC is an incredibly powerful (and equally frustrating) software, and it enables complete control over the arm: you can synchronize each axis to run complex gcode, trace patterns in the air, and repeat any pattern you command.
 It was among the hardest parts of this build process, but by far the most rewarding.
 For the arm, I used the following weeks:

 Not my Work